AdobeDocs/audience-manager.de-DE/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-file-compression.md

 ---
-description: Optional können Sie Datendateien komprimieren, wenn Sie sie an den Audience Manager senden.
+description: Optional können Sie Datendateien komprimieren, wenn Sie sie an Audience Manager senden.
 seo-description: As an option, you can compress data files when sending them to Audience Manager.
 seo-title: File Compression for Inbound Data Transfer Files
 solution: Audience Manager